alecmagnani/alecmagnani.github.io/_tabs/projects.md

 # [alecmagnani.github.io](https://github.com/alecmagnani/alecmagnani.github.io)

 Repository containing the source code for this site.
+Read [the post](../posts/tech-stack) for more info.